emax-77/Flask-React-basic-setup/README.md

 export default App
 ```

-## Now everything is set and you can see the data from Flask on React page :)
+## Now everything is set and you can see the data from Flask on the React page :)

 ### Printscreen:
 ![image](https://github.com/user-attachments/assets/695ece42-858f-4bbf-8010-708ffc544b70)